Astros vs. White Sox Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has four doubles, six home runs, 20 walks and 24 RBI (34 total hits).
-He's also stolen five bases.
+- Kyle Tucker has put up 35 hits with five doubles, six home runs and 21 walks.
+He has driven in 25 runs with six stolen bases.

 Tucker Recent Games